Drug-Related Objects Law in Georgia

 By: Larry Kohn, Atlanta Criminal Defense Attorney and GA Drugs Lawyer

 Georgia and most other states have drug paraphernalia laws that criminalize the possession of any drug-related object that can be used to grow, produce, process, store, ingest, inhale, or inject illegal drugs.
-These illegal items include glass pipes, bongs, crack cocaine pipes, digital scales, and syringes.
+These illegal items include, but are not limited to: glass pipes, bongs, packaging materials (bags), digital scales, and syringes.

-Georgia drug paraphernalia laws are broad, and cover a wide range of seemingly innocent items that someone may use to do drugs or sell drugs.
-While the discovery of marijuana drug objects by police make up most of the arrests for possession, Georgia drugs products laws also include any item related to substances like crack, cocaine, heroin, or a designer drug or synthetic compound.
+In the state of Georgia, drug laws are broad, and cover a wide range of seemingly innocent items that someone may use to do drugs or sell drugs such as marijuana or a controlled substance.
+While the discovery of “pot” paraphernalia by police make up most of the arrests for possession, Georgia drug possession laws also include any item related to substances like crack, cocaine, heroin, or a designer drug or synthetic compound.

 What Happens When Police Discover Paraphernalia During a Traffic Stop?

-During an inventory search of your vehicle, the police may discover a glass pipe with marijuana or crack residue, and add this to their ongoing investigation for driving under the influence of drugs.
-Other clues an officer looks for are the smell of marijuana and the condition of your eyes.
+During an inventory search of your vehicle, the police may discover a glass pipe with marijuana or crack residue, and add this pipe (or other drug related object) to their ongoing investigation for driving under the influence of drugs.
+Clues an officer will look for are the smell of marijuana and the condition of your eyes.
 Are they red and watery?
 Also, is your speech slurred or does what you say not make sense?

 The presence of drug-related objects in your car can lead to your arrest for felony drug possession, or possession with intent to distribute.
-Both charges are extremely serious, with extended jail time likely if you are found guilty.
+Both charges are extremely serious in the state of Georgia, and you can expect extended jail time if you are found guilty.
 The time to call Larry Kohn or Cory Yager is now while there is still time to plan a solid defense.
-Call us anytime day or night at (404) 982-4405 and speak directly to an attorney.
+Call us anytime day or night at (404) 567-5515 and speak directly to an attorney.

-What this means is that if the police find an otherwise lawful (e.g., a 6-inch long piece of ¼” diameter plastic pipe) household item either on your person or in your vehicle, this can be a violation of Georgia law, especially if residue from prior use is discovered.
+This means that if the police find an otherwise lawful (e.g., a 6-inch long piece of ¼” diameter plastic pipe) household item either on your person or in your vehicle, this can be a violation of Georgia law, especially if residue from prior use is discovered.
+Click here to compare the variances of drug possession charges by state.

 What Are the Penalties for 1st, 2nd and 3rd Drug Paraphernalia Offenses in Georgia?

-A conviction for a first offense is a misdemeanor, and carries no minimum or maximum jail time or fine.
+The conviction for a first time drug paraphernalia offense is a misdemeanor, and carries no minimum or maximum jail time or fine.

 A second drug paraphernalia conviction is a high and aggravated misdemeanor.
 Any jail sentence cannot be shortened to less than 26 days of every 30 days of the sentence.
 For example, a 60-day jail sentence will mean no less than 52 days in jail.